Xorfor/Domoticz-BatteryLevels-Plugin/README.md

+# NOT MAINTAINED ANYMORE!!!
+I am disappointed in the way Domoticz developes:
+* 1 stable version per year, I had to wait 4 months until a bug was fixed
+* no reaction on reported bugs, also if you give a direction for solution
+* lost data after upgrade to a new stable versions
+* etc.

+So I moved to Home Assistant, and have no time/environment to maintain this plugin

 # Domoticz Battery levels

 This is the very first version from my attempt to monitor the battery levels of ALL devices in Domoticz.
 There is a Domoticz Python Plugin to monitor battery levels of Z-Wave devices (https://github.com/999LV/BatteryLevel) and you can set the Battery Low Level is the Domoticz Setting.
 But there is no further log in Domoticz about battery levels in the devices.